NautilusTrader

 Domain model

-The platform features a comprehensive trading domain model that includes various value types such as Price and Quantity, as well as more complex entities such as Order and Position objects, which are used to aggregate multiple events to determine state.
+The platform features a trading domain model that includes various value types such as Price and Quantity, as well as more complex entities such as Order and Position objects, which are used to aggregate multiple events to determine state.

 Data types